 What Are the Dilaudid Withdrawal Symptoms?

 Dilaudid, like other opioids, produces the same immediate effects once administered.
 Dilaudid withdrawal will also bring on symptoms similar to other opioids.
 It is also highly addictive, causing several individuals who are using the drug to become tolerant and dependent on the drug.
-If you have been using a substance for a long period of time and decide to quit, the inevitable Dilaudid withdrawal will kick in.
+If you have been using this substance for a long time and decide to quit, the inevitable Dilaudid withdrawal will kick in.

 - Cold sweats